Improving health outcomes by putting people first.

 Access to Food

-Since 2017, we have enrolled more than 1,000 individuals into CalFresh and provided nearly 600 referrals to local food resources.
+Since 2017, we have enrolled more than 1,000 individuals into CalFresh and provided nearly 600 referrals to local food programs and services.

-During the first 10 weeks of the COVID-19 pandemic in 2020, we delivered more than 21,000 fresh meals to medically vulnerable individuals - both newly housed and homeless.
+In the first 10 weeks of the COVID-19 pandemic in 2020, we delivered more than 21,000 fresh meals to individuals who were medically vulnerable - both newly housed and experiencing homelessness.

-In 2020, we scheduled more than 5,000 transportation services to help get clients to their medical, housing and other needed appointments.
+In 2021, we scheduled more than 4,000 transportation services to help get clients to their medical, housing and other health-related appointments.